alexeysas/sdc-advanced-lane-finding/writeup_template.md

 #### 1. Correct image distortion

-First we need to remove distortion from the test image using matrix found during camera calibration.
+First, we need to remove distortion from the test image using matrix found during camera calibration.

-After I applied distortion corection to the test image of the road I get pretty resonable results:
+After I applied distortion correction to the test image of the road I get pretty reasonable results:

 Normal image: